Who Needs HIV/AIDS Housing?

 Code of Federal Regulations Part 574 – Housing Opportunities for Persons With AIDS - provides the regulations under which HUD administers the HOPWA programs.

-OneCPD Resource Exchange - provides a dynamic hub for HOPWA program information, tools and templates, research, evaluations, best practices, guides, training manuals, FAQs and more Site features include:
+The HUD Exchange provides a hub for the latest HOPWA program resources, updates and information, including tools and templates, research, evaluations, best practices, guides, training manuals, and FAQs, as well as:

 - Training Opportunities - For information on upcoming events, self-paced online training, and recorded webinars, go to Training and Events.